Northern Michigan: Early 1700s: Fort Michilimackinac established as a New France outpost

-The St. Ignace mission remained open until 1705, when it was abandoned and burned by Father Étienne de Carheil.
+The St. Ignace Mission remained open until 1705, when it was abandoned and burned by Father Étienne de Carheil.
 It was reopened in 1712, and operated on the north shore of the Straits until 1741, when it was relocated to the south shore.
 With the relocation of the mission, the exact location of Marquette's chapel was lost.

-In 1712, at the beginning of a 25-year war between the French and the Fox tribe, Canadian Governor Philippe de Rigaud de Vaudreuil sent Constant le Marchand de Lignery to reoccupy the former post of Michilimackinac, which had been abandoned in 1696 by royal orders.
+In 1712, at the beginning of the Fox Wars between the French and the Meskwaki, Canadian Governor Philippe de Rigaud de Vaudreuil sent Constant le Marchand de Lignery to reoccupy the former post of Michilimackinac, which had been abandoned in 1696 by royal orders.

 Around 1715 (during the First Fox War), the French re-established a Northern Michigan military outpost at a new site on the northern tip of the lower peninsula and called it Fort Michilimackinac.
 This location became the new locus for fur and other trade, and mission work with the natives.

-Lignery returned to the command of Michilimackinac in 1722 after an absence of about three years fighting the Fox in Illinois.
+Lignery returned to the command of Michilimackinac in 1722 after an absence of about three years fighting the Meskwaki in Illinois.
 He carried out the orders of acting Governor Charles Le Moyne de Longueuil and (starting in 1726) New France governor Charles de la Boische, Marquis de Beauharnois.

 From 1720 to 1722, Pierre François Xavier de Charlevoix stopped at Michilimackinac and other points in Northern Michigan while seeking a Pacific Ocean passage.
 In 1728, fur trader Augustin Langlade obtained a fur trading license at Michilimackinac.
 He and his half-Ottawa son Charles Michel de Langlade (born at the fort in 1729) would later strongly influence the Northern Michigan fur trade as well as French relations with Great Lakes tribes during the 1712 to 1733 Fox Wars and the 1754–1763 French and Indian War.

 By 1745, the Odawa had created settlements down the coast of Lake Michigan into the Grand Traverse Bay area, with an approximate population between 1,550 and 3,000.
 This population varied with the seasons, as the tradition was to migrate inland to different camps (sometimes as far as to Illinois) depending upon the season.
 Some Ojibwe bands also shared the Grand Traverse Bay region with the Odawa.

 In 1751, a Jesuit Mission to the Odawa was established in Manistee.